openmls/openmls/book/src/user_manual/processing.md

 ## Processing messages

 In the next step the unverified message needs to be processed.
-This step performs all remeining validity checks and also verifies the message's signature.
+This step performs all remaining validity checks and also verifies the message's signature.
 Optionally, a signature key can be provided to verify the message's signature.
 This can be used when processing external messages.
 By default, the sender's credential is used to verify the signature.

 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code.rs:process_message}}